Accelerated Master of Arts in History

 HIST 805 | The Nature of History | 3 |

-In the final semester of enrollment, terminal M.A. degree will sit for a ninety-minute oral examination that covers the student’s research fields and the papers prepared in the undergraduate capstone seminar (HIST 696 or 690/691) and the graduate research seminar (HIST 802), respectively.
+In the final semester of enrollment, M.A. students complete a portfolio and oral examination with their faculty committee.
+The portfolio covers the student’s research fields and the papers prepared in the undergraduate capstone seminar (HIST 696 or HIST 690and HIST 691) and the graduate research seminar (HIST 802).
+The committee must meet the requirements outlined in the Office of Graduate Studies' Master's Student Oral Exam Committee Composition policy.

 A detailed presentation of departmental degree requirements and regulations is included in the department’s Graduate Student Handbook, available online at https://history.ku.edu/graduate-resources.